tmyl123/Elasticthreshold/README.md

 `sendMail` : If we are going to send mail or not

 <br>

 ### Full configuration example

 ```
 var config = {}

 config.elhost        = "127.0.0.1",
-config.elport        = "9200",        //if you have index pattern, you can use YYYY-MM-dd
+config.elport        = "9200",
-config.index         = "test-index",  //agg field, if your query is text, and you don't car about agg, you can omit this
+config.index         = "test-index",  //if you have index pattern, you can use YYYY-MM-dd
-config.field         = "value",
+config.field         = "value",       //agg field, if your query is text, and you don't car about agg, you can omit this
 config.isCounter     = false,
 config.queryUnit     = "count",
 config.rawUnit       = "byte",
 config.timeframe     = "1m",          //how many time per buckets, this value usually same as rawInterval
 config.rawInterval   = 1,             //if your data have polling interval, put interval here, otherwise put 1
 config.threshhold    = "2",           // 5, 5bit/s, 5mbit/s
-config.op            = ">",           //available: ">" "==" "!==" "<"
+config.op            = ">",           //available: >, ==, !==, <
-config.compareMode   = "hit",         //available: "dir" "raw"
+config.compareMode   = "hit",         //available: dir, raw
 config.singleMode    = false,
 config.exitMode      = false,
 config.onlyMet       = false,